VISIT OUR ART STORE ▶

 Tips for Using Gum Arabic in Watercolor

-There's so much this little sap can do!
-Whether I'm lifting color, glazing, slowing down the flow, or fixing brushes, Gum Arabic gives me control and flexibility.
+There’s so much this little sap can do!
+Whether they are lifting color, glazing, slowing down the flow, or fixing brushes, Gum Arabic gives them control and flexibility.

 Try it out for: